lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ## The Holy Grail of Triple Keyboard Layouts

 ### What is this?
 The engine that "unlocks" the WINDOWS modifier key in DotA 2 and then binds it to the spacebar.
 This gives you 2 modifiers for keyboard layouts: Alt and Space.
-This is all achieved with only four lines of AHK code:
+Some of you will recall Loopuleasa's work which was broken by Valve's limits to the autoexec in the spring of 2016.
+This project is a fork from the former and restores most of its functionality with the addition of four lines of AHK code:

 > #SingleInstance force